 To remain covered after the expiration date of this permit, pursuant to s.
 NR 216.09, Wis.
 Adm.
-Code, the Permittee shall submit an application package to the Department by July 4, 2027, for continued coverage under a reissued version of this permit.
+Code, the Permittee shall submit an application package to the Department by January 2, 2028, for continued coverage under a reissued version of this permit.
 The application package shall include:

-1. For each storm water management program, the proposed program modifications and measurable goals for the next permit term.
-This includes specific actions and activities or structural BMPs and expected dates of implementation.

-- 2. An assessment of the proposed storm water management program's adequacy to reduce pollutants to the MEP.
-The assessment must include: - a) Explanation and rationale on how implementation of the programs provides the highest level of performance that is achievable during the next permit term considering other environmental problems, technical capability, current technology, and available resources. - b) Identified regulatory barriers to green infrastructure implementation and proposed plan to remove these barriers.
-If barriers were removed during the term of this permit, provide the supporting information. - c) Estimate the additional pollution reduction and water quality benefits from the proposed action.
+- 1. For each storm water management program, the proposed program modifications and measurable goals for the next permit term.
+This includes specific actions and activities or structural BMPs and expected dates of implementation. - 2.
+An assessment of the proposed storm water management program's adequacy to reduce pollutants to the MEP.
+The assessment must include: - a) Explanation and rationale on how implementation of the programs provides the highest level of performance that is achievable during the next permit term considering other environmental problems, technical capability, current technology, and available resources. - b) Identification of regulatory barriers in Permittee's ordinance to green infrastructure implementation and a proposed plan to remove these barriers.
+If an identified barrier is removed during the term of this permit, the Permittee shall provide the Department with supporting information documenting this action. - c) Estimate the additional pollution reduction and water quality benefits from the proposed action.
 This includes proposed BMPs for pollutants causing impairments not included in a TMDL. - 3.
 A fiscal evaluation summarizing program expenditures for the current permit cycle and projected program allocations for the next permit cycle. - 4.
 An updated estimate of annual storm water pollutant loads for TSS and TP.
-A description of how the pollutant loads were calculated shall be provided. - The established TMDL pollutant load reduction benchmarks, as required by Section III.
+A description of how the pollutant loads were calculated shall be provided. - 5.
+The established TMDL pollutant load reduction benchmarks, as required by Section III.
 A. 3. - 6.
 The proposed fecal coliform reduction benchmarks for the next permit term, as discussed in Section III.
-A. 4. - 7.
-Updated MS4 maps showing service boundary of the MS4, projected changes in land use and future growth, and industrial WPDES permittees which discharge to the MS4. - 8.
-A summary of the results from the individual education efforts in Permit Section II.
+A. 5. - 7.
+Updated MS4 maps showing service boundary of the MS4, projected changes in land use and future growth, and industrial WPDES permittees which discharge to the MS4.

+8. A summary of the results from the individual education efforts in Permit Section II.
 A. 3 and the planned education efforts for the next permit term.